yeshuwahane/Klimatix/README.md

 # Klimatix

-open-source weather app built entirely with Kotlin Multiplatform.
+open-source weather app built with Kotlin Multiplatform.
 It showcases the current weather of a user-specified city, allows the user to change the city, and provides detailed information such as hourly weather forecasts, UV index, air quality index, and humidity levels.

 ## Features